 Fluorescent D-amino acids (FDAAs) were developed in collaboration with Michael VanNieuwenhze’s laboratory.

-Obtaining FDAAs
+Obtaining FDAAs:

 Uses and properties of FDAAs